weisongzzz/weisongzzz/README.md

 # Weisong Zhang
 ## Health Data Scientist & Biomedical and Machine Learning Engineer

-🔬 Passionate about App development, robotics, LLM
+🔬 Passionate about Robotics & VLA model

-📊 Experienced in Python, R, MatLab, SQL, GPT, and AutoCAD
+📊 Experienced in Python, R, MatLab, SQL, GPT, and CAD

 🎓 MS in Health Data Science from University of California, San Francisco